-The person who chairs the Rules Committee in the legislature is responsible for the designation of smoking sections in legislative offices, committee rooms, and other places under the control of that House, but this authority may not be used to impede the work of a conference committee.
+The person who chairs the Rules Committee in a house of the legislature is responsible for the designation of smoking sections under this section in the legislative offices, committee rooms, and other places under the control of that house.
+The authority to designate a smoking section may not be used to impede the work of a conference committee.

 The person designating smoking sections should also make reasonable accommodations to protect the health of the nonsmokers who use the place or vehicle by separation, partition, or ventilation that ensures that nonsmokers in the place or vehicle are not subject to the active by-products of smoke from smokers in the place or vehicle.
 The law however strictly prohibits designating a smoking section for students on the grounds of or in an elementary or secondary school, indoors or outdoors.[v]